PDF Cover

 • Emerging markets including Brazil, India and South Africa are expected to observe highest growth with CAGR ranging between 8.4% to 10.1%.

-• Transition like Shift Towards Organic Products is expected to add $26 million to the Tamari market growth by 2030
+• Transition like Shift from traditional condiment to functional ingredient in processed food industry is expected to add $62 million to the Tamari market growth by 2030.

 • The Tamari market is set to add $496 million between 2024 and 2034, with manufacturer targeting Retail & Food Manufacturers Application projected to gain a larger market share.